CALLING EQUAL POWER WOMEN’S DAY

 WOMEN AND GIRLS WHO ARE MAKING A GREAT WAY WORLDWIDE

-Women powered by solar energy: Kenyan renewable energy entrepreneurs
+Solar energy powered by Women: Kenyan entrepreneurs of renewable energy

 Meet Kenya Solar Empowered Women – See how the Plan International Canada Kilifi Solar Project works to combat climate change and empowers women to become successful entrepreneurs.